Best Time Frame For Long Term Trading

 This is not the right question.
-The right question should be, “Which is the best time frame for ME?”
+The right question should be, “What is the best time frame for ME?”

 This is because there is no such thing as an absolute “best time frame” to trade.
 For example, some people may argue that lower time frames like the 5 or 15 minute charts are too noisy or random to trade consistently on, yet many successful professional traders are very actively scalping on those time frames.